 - All of the above.

 Pro Tip: Battery life is much shorter in cold weather.
-Bring a power pack and extra batteries so you don’t run out of juice!
+Bring a power pack and extra camera batteries so you don’t run out of juice!

 How To Choose a Tripod